pdjr-signalk/pdjr-skplugin-devantech/README.md

 *type* is either 'R' or 'S' to indicate whether the path represents the state of a relay output or a switch input.

-The plugin listens on a user-configured TCP port for status reports from DS devices.
+The plugin listens on a user-configured TCP port for connections from remote DS devices, rejecting connections from devices with IP addresses that are excluded by a user-specified filter.
-Devices generating a status report have their IP address checked against a user-configured regular expression and if the address is accepted then the received status data is used to update the state of switchbank paths associated with the transmitting device.

-Receipt of status reports from a DS device which is supports relay output channels causes the plugin to establish and maintain a persistent TCP connection to the notifying device allowing subsequent operation of remote relays in response to Signal K PUT requests on associated switchbank relay channels.
+When an allowed DS device first connects to the plugin a Signal K switchbank path is created and immediately decorated with metadata which incorporates any properties that may have been supplied in the plugin configuration.

+Subsequently, the first status update received from a module results in the creation of a collection of Signal K switch paths for the associated switchbank and the decoration of these paths with metadata which incorporates any properties that may have been supplied in the plugin configuration.
+A persistent TCP connection is opened on the remote DS device and relay channels have a handler installed that responds to PUT state update requests by sending operating commands over this channel to the remote DS device.

 This operating strategy is resilient to network outage and (subject to specification of an appropriate IP address filter) allows *ad-hoc* connection of DS devices to a live system without further operator intervention.

-In addition to switchbank monitoring and control the plugin also provides a mechanism for decorating associated switchbank paths with automatically generated and user supplied metadata.

 The plugin exposes an
 [HTTP API](https://pdjr-signalk.github.io/pdjr-skplugin-devantech/)